Akshai-Krishna-KP/Mars_Task_1/README.md

 We have different type of Morse code, but the one I implemented is Internation Morse Code.

 I faced some challenges when trying to code in C to effectively implement a dictionary type data structure, therefore i used python for this.

+## Decode Encrypted Message
+The task is to decode a ecrypted message using logic.
+I have implemented the code to decode the the message.
+The program take encrypted message as input and print decoded message.

+I have used C language for this code.
+This task wasn't really a challenge, but a mistake some will miss is the case when char goes below 'A'. otherwise it's a easy one.

+## Martian Filter to remove noise.

+## Convert Euler angle to Quaternion system.